kig/glslscript/README.md

 ## Features

-With crash, your compute shaders can tell your CPU to do arbitrary IO:
+With GLSLScript, your compute shaders can tell your CPU to do arbitrary IO:

  * Print strings
  * Read from files and write to files